sourov2008/GoogleDriveBrowser/README.md

  Google Drive browse and Download file .
 There is a default query for fetching file but you may customise your query .
 You may open your file with browser(safari) .

  ## User Interface
  GoogleDriveBrowser has a simple UITableView interface .
 You can customise cell icon and donwload icon .
 By default there is a file fetching Loading indicator , Download progress bar with donwload progress text .
-Added tableview pull to refresh . and file overview
+Added tableview pull to refresh and file overview.

  ## Files